Have an Enrollment need? Call us at 1-855-745-5507 (TTY/TDD 1-844-517-3431). Learn More.

 If we approve your appointment with an out-of-network provider, your copayment and deductible will not change.
 We will let you know when the authorization is approved.
 If you don’t receive our prior authorization, we cannot provide any benefit, coverage or reimbursement.
 You will be financially responsible for any and all payments.

 When receiving care at one of our in-network hospitals, it is possible that some hospital-based providers (for example, anesthesiologists, radiologists, pathologists) may not be under contract with us as in-network providers.
 These providers may bill you for the difference between our allowed amount and the provider’s billed charge — this is known as “balance billing.”
 If you are balance billed by your provider, please contact Member Services.

 B) Enrollee Claim Submission

 Providers will typically submit claims on your behalf, but sometimes you may be financially responsible for covered services.
 This usually happens if your provider is not contracted with us.

 If you have paid for services we agreed to cover, you can request reimbursement for the amount you paid.
 We can adjust your deductible, copayment or cost sharing to reimburse you.

-To request reimbursement for a covered service, you need a copy of the detailed claim from the provider.
-You also need to submit an explanation of why you paid for the covered services.
+To request reimbursement for a covered service, you need a copy of the detailed claim or bill from the provider in English, or English translation must be provided.
+You also need to submit the Member Reimburesment Claim Form along with required documents listed on the form that is posted on the health plan website under “Member Materials and Forms”.
 Send this to us at the following address: